 The entire audience was so completely overwhelmed by this fusion of Greek tragedy, sublime singing, and hyper realistic acting not a sound could be heard when the curtain closed.
 And as the audience was still taking in everything they had witnessed with this display of artistic mastery, the curtain went back up revealing a lone spotlight which shone upon Ms. Behrens standing on stage alone.

-The giant theater continued to remain silent.
+The giant theater remained silent.
 I must add that I was very close to the stage on the far left hand side with a great view of Ms. Behrens’ profile.
-Suddenly it was as if the audience finally caught up with the present realizing that not only had a spotlight gone on but that one of the greatest interpreters of “Elektra” was standing there before us.
-A ROAR of volcanic applause and cheering erupted as if those of us present tried to make up for lost time by expressing our wholehearted thanks and marveled adoration all at once.
+Suddenly it was as if the audience remembered where it was since a spotlight had gone on and standing beneath it was one of the greatest interpreters of “Elektra” we had just witnessed.
+A ROAR of explosive applause and cheering erupted as if those of us present tried to make up for lost time by expressing our wholehearted thanks and marveled adoration simultaneously.

-The delayed reaction must have come down on Hildegard like an audible tidal wave of blaring shock because from where I was positioned, I saw Ms. Behrens wince and jolt backwards in surprise.
+The delayed reaction must have come down upon Ms. Behrens like a tidal wave of blaring sound all at once because from where I was positioned, I saw her wince and jolt backwards in surprise.
 The soprano was literally taken aback and not prepared for the audience to show their thanks so viscerally.

 I truly felt human during those glorious moments.
 Being a member of that performance’s audience we were recognizing Art itself and that these are the things that make us write poetry, sing operas, and believe in God.

 I wrote about this experience after learning of the incomparable singer’s sudden death of an aneurysm in August of 2009.
 I was incredibly humbled and honored to later be informed that same piece ended up being quoted in Ms. Behrens’ obituary.